joshcrain/joshcrain.io/ancestry/ancestors/lemuel-crane.md

     </blockquote>
     <cite>Crane, Ellery Bicknell.
 Genealogy of the Crane Family.
 Volume II.
 Pages 44-45.</cite>

-  <p>Jershua's marriage to Lemuel is also recorded under the profile of her father, Jonathan:</p>
+  <p>Jershua’s marriage to Lemuel is also recorded under the profile of her father, Jonathan:</p>
     <blockquote> 83&mdash;9.
 Jerusha ; m.
 Lemuel Crane, May 13, 1757; family at Lebanon. </blockquote>
     <cite>Crane, Ellery Bicknell.
 Genealogy of the Crane Family.
 Volume II.
 Page 32.</cite>